progval/matrix2051/README.md

   * no SSL/TLS
   * SASL username: your full matrix ID (`user:homeserver.example.org`)
   * SASL password: your matrix password
+  * (Optional / advanced configuration) If you cannot use homeserver URL discovery, configure `homeserver-url=https://homeserver.example.org` as your IRC client's GECOS/"real name"

 See below for extra instructions to work with web clients.